RavenMarQ/RavenMarQ.github.io/essays/another-one-bites-dust.md

 ## I ***HATE*** Discussion Posts!

-Discussing WODs after their finished is what I do in preparation, so my answer to the question of "Is there value in discussion?" is obvious:
+Discussing WODs after they're finished is what I do in preparation, so my answer to the question of "Is there value in discussion?" is obvious:

 ***YES!***